michaelkolesidis/emoji-minesweeper/README.md

 | Sea (Octopus) |    Emoji Seasweeper    | 🐙 🌊 ⛵️ 🦈 |
 |     Japan     |  絵文字マインスイーパー  | 🏯 👺 🌸 🈲 |

-The suggested emoji font for the game is the **Segoe UI Emoji font** that can be found [here](https://learn.microsoft.com/en-us/typography/font-list/segoe-ui-emoji).
+The emoji font used in the game is the **Segoe UI Emoji font** that can be found [here](https://learn.microsoft.com/en-us/typography/font-list/segoe-ui-emoji).
 If you are running Windows 11, this font family is already installed on your computer.
 If you are running Linux, you can install and use the Segoe UI font family by following these [instructions](https://vyshnav.xyz/blog/windows-11-emojis-on-linux).

 ### Emoji History